yevgenykhazan/mlrun/docs/install/remote.md

         # set configuration and write it to the default env file (~/.mlrun.env)
         `mlrun config set -a http://localhost:8080 -u joe -k mykey -e AWS_ACCESS_KEY_ID=<key-id>`

-   Alternatively, you can load the configuration and credential environmental variables from your own environment file as explained below:
+   Alternatively (not recommended), you can load the configuration and credential environmental variables from your own environment file as explained below:

 ### Load the configuration and credential environmental variables from file